soundpress/RulesOfNYC/docs/c07/index.rst

    (5) in the case of a hospital or nursing home occupying a special use building, an estimate of the average total number of cubic years, of solid waste generated weekly by the building and the number of containers for which service is requested.
 Such estimate may upon submission be subject to review and recalculation by the Department, and periodic review and recalculation thereafter;

-   (6) in the case of a home occupation, medical office/group medical center, or other residential office, an estimate of the average total number of twenty gallon (20g) bags of solid waste, including designated recyclable materials separated in accordance with § 1-09 of these Rules (Residential Collection Service for Designated Recyclable Materials), generated per week;
+   (6) in the case of a home occupation, medical office/group medical center, or other residential office, an estimate of the average total number of twenty gallon (20g) bags of solid waste, including designated recyclable materials separated in accordance with 16 RCNY § 1-09 (Residential Collection Service for Designated Recyclable Materials), generated per week;

    (7) a statement by the applicant acknowledging that service is provided subject to compliance with these Rules and the availability and capacity of Department disposal facilities and necessary support resources and equipment, and that service may be interrupted in cases involving emergencies, including but not limited to those caused by snow or ice conditions.
-In the case of a home occupation, medical office/group medical center, or other residential office the statement shall also acknowledge that such applicant shall be subject to the Department's rules governing residential collection service for designated recyclable materials (Section 1-09 of Department Collection rules).
+In the case of a home occupation, medical office/group medical center, or other residential office the statement shall also acknowledge that such applicant shall be subject to the Department's rules governing residential collection service for designated recyclable materials (16 RCNY § 1-09 of Department Collection rules).
 Such acknowledgements shall be deemed an express waiver of actual and consequential damages, or other losses of any kind resulting from any discontinuation or temporary interruption of service; and

    (8) any other additional information required by the Department in order to provide collection and disposal service.